BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Biologically-Enhanced Artificial Neuronal Assembly Regularization

 \textbf{Model Training: }The general objective function of training a DNN model along with the proposed regularization on fully connected layer $l$ can be written as: $L = L_{DNN} + \alpha L^{(l)}_c$ , where $L_{DNN}$ represents the general deep learning model training loss and the hyper-parameter $\alpha$ controls the relative strength of the regularization.

-Equation \ref{eq:consis_loss} can be optimized with backpropagation (\cite{rumelhart1988learning}) using the chain rule:
+Equation \ref{eq:consis_loss} can be optimized with backpropagation [\cite{rumelhart1988learning}] using the chain rule:

-where $D^{(l)}\in\mathbb{R}^{S \times N_l \times N_l}$ of which each element is $D^{(l)}_{s,i,j}=d(H^{(l)}_{s,i},H^{(l)}_{s,j})$. \begin{remark} BEAN regularization enjoys several merits.
-First, it enforces interpretable and biologically plausible neuronal assemblies without the need to introduce sophisticated handcrafted designs into the architecture, which is justified later in Section 4.1.
-In addition, modeling the neuron correlations and dependencies further results in efficient connectivity in dense layers, which substantially improved the generalizability of the model when insufficient data and knowledge is provided, which is demonstrated later in Section 4.2.
-Lastly, the \textit{Layer-wise Neuron Correlation} can be efficiently computed with matrix operations, as per Equations \ref{eq:1_r_martix} and \ref{eq:2_r_martix}, which enables modern GPUs to boost up the speed during model training. \end{remark}
+where $D^{(l)}\in\mathbb{R}^{S \times N_l \times N_l}$ of which each element is $D^{(l)}_{s,i,j}=d(H^{(l)}_{s,i},H^{(l)}_{s,j})$. \begin{remark} BEAN regularization has several strengths.
+First, it enforces interpretable neuronal assemblies without the need to introduce sophisticated handcrafted designs into the architecture, which is justified later in Section 3.1.
+In addition, modeling the neuron correlations and dependencies further results in sparse and efficient connectivity in dense layers, which substantially reduced the computation/memory cost of the model, as shown in Section 3.2.
+Besides, the encoding of rich semantic correlation among neurons may improve the generalizability of the model when insufficient data and knowledge are provided, which is demonstrated later in Section 3.3.
+Finally, the \textit{Layer-wise Neuron Correlation} can be efficiently computed with matrix operations, as per Equations \ref{eq:1_r_martix} and \ref{eq:2_r_martix}, which enables modern GPUs to boost up the speed during model training.
+In practice, we observe negligible run time overhead of the addition computation needed for BEAN regularization. \end{remark}